tidymodels/parsnip/tests/testthat/_snaps/args_and_modes.md

       linear_reg() %>% set_mode()
     Condition
       Error in `set_mode()`:
-      x Available modes for model type linear_reg are:
-      * "unknown" and "regression".
+      !
+Available modes for model type linear_reg are: "unknown" and "regression".

 ---